duycs/demo-netcore/README.md

 # demo-net-core
 This article with some tutorials will help you study and deploy a demo project:
-- Tutorial_20/12/2019: Create a ASP.NET Core project then deploy to Heroku server via CircleCI pipeline.
+- Tutorial_20/12/2019: Create a ASP.NET Core project then deploy to Heroku server via CircleCI continuous integration.
 - Tutorial_x/x/x: Design a database that description your ideas.
 - Tutorial_x/x/x: Design some parttern and layer common for your project.
 - Tutorial_x/x/x: Create a middle ware for authorization and authentication.